zxc916684603/ecs/intl.en-US/Migration Service/Cloud Migration tool for P2V and V2V/Migrate your server to Alibaba Cloud by using the Cloud Migration tool.md

 **Account and permissions**

 1. Create an Alibaba Cloud account.
-If you want to migrate the source server to an Alibaba Cloud region in the Mainland China area, you need to complete real-name authentication.
+If you want to migrate the source server to an Alibaba Cloud region in Mainland China, you need to complete real-name authentication.
 2. Ensure you have sufficient balance on your linked credit card.

     **Note:** The Cloud Migration tool is provided free of charge.
 However, some [Pay-As-You-Go](../reseller.en-US/Pricing/Pay-As-You-Go.md#) resources are created during a migration, and the creation of these resources incurs a small fee charged to your account.